PORTFOLIO

 FORMATTING

-In terms of formatting, I use Adobe Photoshop to put integrate the zine title logo with the cover illustrations and I use Adobe InDesign to layout each work into a singular PDF that we distribute digital or, potentially, send to printers for physical printing.
+In terms of formatting, I use Adobe Photoshop to integrate the zine title logo with the cover illustrations, and I prepare all of the files to be implemented into Adobe InDesign.
+I then use InDesign to format the images and written works into a singular PDF file that we distribute digitally or, potentially, send to printers for physical printing.

 FINAL PRODUCT